gjbex/Fortran-MOOC/source_code/blas_lapack/README.md

    `scopy` calls.
 1. `dot.f90`: program to explore the arguments of level 1 `sdot` calls.
+1. `ddot_timing.f90`: program to time difference between `ddot` and a loop-based implementation.
 1. `CMakeLists.txt`: CMake file to build the applications.